 *Note* Save clicks by using the hot key combination of Alt+I to access the time entry dashboard.

-To key in time using tab stops, select your mouse into the first RT Hrs field you are ready to key in time for.
+To key in time using tab stops, select your mouse into the first RT Hrs field you are ready to key in time for, enter the hours and hit tab.
+In the picture above, you will stop at RT hours first and then OT hours before moving to the next lines.

 Tab stops are just one tool for keying in time efficiently in Enterprise.